jxlaurich/Test/content/A Comprehensive Encyclopedia of Astrella and Its Inhabitants/Wilds of Astrella/Characters/NPC Characters/Crick.md

 ### Adventures with the Party:

-A party of adventurers, consisting of Bob & [[Rob Robertson]], [[Omouraxanandotha]], Nemo, and Kervuc-Yu, stumbled upon Crick while looting Captain Dell's chest.
+A party of adventurers, consisting of Bob & [[Rob Robertson]], [[Omouraxanandotha]], Nemo, and [[Kervuc-Yu]], stumbled upon Crick while looting Captain Dell's chest.
 Recognizing the [[goblin]]'s unique skills, the party decided to take him under their wing.
 To motivate and integrate him into the group, they promoted Crick to the position of Senior Accountant, a title that he proudly embraced.

 ### Wrongful Termination and Bank Heist: